gizlang/gizlings/CONTRIBUTING.md

 ## Formatting

-All exercises should conform to `zig fmt`.
+All exercises should conform to `giz fmt`.
 I often forget to do this.